-Where the fodder (or forage) crop area is greater than 25 per cent of the block(s) that it rotates through or is grown on the same area each year and falls over period greater than the assessment year, below is an example of how to deal with this situation.
+- The fodder (or forage) crop area is greater than 25 per cent of the block(s) that it rotates through. - 2.
+The crop is grown on the same area each year. - The time in crop is greater than the 12 month reporting year, i.e. the block is not resown back into permanent pasture within 12 months.